olivesmoo/bloomy/README.md

 Looking ahead, Bloomy lays the groundwork for future health-monitoring devices that are ambient, decorative, and emotionally aware.
-Future iterations may include quieter ac- tuation, adaptive behavior based on user habits, multi-sensor fusion for broader environmental insight, and long-term de- ployment studies to evaluate behavioral impact.
+Future iterations may include quieter ac- tuation, adaptive behavior based on user habits, multi-sensor fusion for broader environmental insight, and long-term deployment studies to evaluate behavioral impact.
 We believe Bloomy’s principles can inspire a new generation of tangible interfaces that democratize access to environmental awareness and transform how we experience and respond to invisible